Skip to main content

 The length of time you engage in nutritional therapy or counseling varies depending on your needs and goals.
 For some individuals, a few months of regular sessions might be enough to achieve their desired outcomes.
 Whether it’s learning new eating habits, managing a medical condition, or overcoming specific food challenges.
 Others may find that longer-term support is necessary, especially when navigating chronic health conditions or deeply ingrained disordered eating behaviors.

 Typically, in the beginning, sessions are scheduled more frequently.
 They can be weekly or bi-weekly.
 This allows you to build momentum and create consistent changes.
 During these early sessions, we’ll gather important information about your medical history, eating habits, lifestyle, and health goals.
 All so we can create a tailored plan that fits your life.
 As you progress, the frequency of sessions may decrease, transitioning to monthly check-ins or even less frequent follow-ups once you feel more confident in your ability to sustain the changes you’ve made.
+A woman talking to her dietitian on the computer while sitting down.
+At our Raleigh, NC practice, we can hold sessions in-person & online!
+Reach out to us today to get started with a dietitian.

 It’s Important to Remember that Nutrition Counseling is Not a One-Time Fix.